Last Updated on March 18, 2023

 Diamond Naturals Small Breed Adult Lamb & Rice Formula Dry Dog Food offers pet owners of pregnant dogs a nutrient full kibble at an affordable price.

-It offers a reasonable calorie count for pregnant dogs with a nutrient profile that suits your pet’s needs.
+It offers a reasonable calorie count for mommy dogs with a nutrient profile that suits your pet’s needs.

 Advantages: